 - Cut surfaces are vulnerable to microbial contamination.
-Prepare an SOP that prohibits ground contact to avoid cross-contamination and minimizes the potential introduction of contamination during and after harvest operations (mechanical, hand, etc.). - Ensure employees have been trained on the importance of minimizing the potential of cut product to contact the soil. - Evaluate the field for conditions that are likely to increase the risk of soil contact with cut product, and employ measures to minimize Evaluate appropriate measures that reduce and control the potential introduction of human pathogens through soil contact of cut product at the leafy green cut surface after harvest (e.g. frequency of knife sanitation, no placement of cut surfaces of harvested product on the soil, container sanitation, single-use container lining, etc.). - Discard and do not pack any lettuce/leafy greens dropped on the ground during harvest. - Packaging material should not have direct contact with soil.
-Physical barriers (i.e. liners, covers, existing plant material or other clean barriers) should be used to separate from soil.
-Do not stack soiled bins on top of each other if the bottom of one bin has had direct contact with soil unless a protective barrier (i.e., liner, cover, etc.) is used to separate the containers. - Establish and implement a SOP for handling in-field trash and other debris including transporting it out of the field in a manner that does not pose a contamination risk.
+Prepare an SOP that prohibits ground contact to avoid cross-contamination and minimizes the potential introduction of contamination during and after harvest operations (mechanical, hand, etc.). - Ensure employees have been trained on the importance of minimizing the potential of cut product to contact the soil. - Evaluate the field for conditions that are likely to increase the risk of soil contact with cut product, and employ measures to minimize the potential introduction of human pathogens through soil contact of cut product surface after harvest (e.g. frequency of knife sanitation, no placement of cut surfaces of harvested product on the soil, container sanitation, single-use container lining, etc.). - Discard and do not pack any lettuce/leafy greens dropped on the ground during harvest. - Packaging material should not have direct contact with soil.
+Physical barriers (i.e. liners, covers, existing plant material or other clean barriers) should be used to separate from soil. - Establish and implement a SOP for handling in-field trash and other debris including transporting it out of the field in a manner that does not pose a contamination risk.